 - Gold represents power

 There is also a tiny little toy baby inserted into each King Cake.
-This can be achieved by simply cutting a small hole, insert the baby, replace the dough and ice over it.
+This can be achieved by simply cutting a small hole, inserting the baby, and replacing the dough and ice over it.
 The person who gets the baby is supposed to be blessed with prosperity in the coming year.
 They are also responsible for hosting next year’s celebration.

 - Pan spray

-Preheat the Oven to the temperature on the side of your Cinnamon Rolls.
+- Preheat your oven to the temperature on the side of your package of Cinnamon Rolls.

-Then open the Cinnamon Rolls and set the icing aside.
-Separate each Cinnamon Roll and place into the bottom of the Tube pan.
+- Then open the Cinnamon Rolls and set the icing aside.
+Separate each Cinnamon Roll and place into the bottom of the Tube pan as shown.
 They will be smashed together and that is fine.
-It really makes them soft.
+This cooking method makes a soft King cake.

 Scroll Down for Printable Recipe